Randomblock1/checkra1n-linux/README.md

 ## how to use

-- "Install Repo"
+- "Install Repository"
-  - This will install the checkra1n APT repo, but only if you are using x86_64.
+  - This will install the checkra1n APT repository, but only if you are using x86_64.
 - "Direct Download"
   - Installs checkra1n to /usr/bin for all devices, regardless of architecture.
 - "Procursify"
   - Installs the Procursus bootstrap to your device.
 Learn more about Procursus [here](https://github.com/ProcursusTeam/Procursus).
-TLDR: Replaces Substrate with libhooker and uses the Procursus repo for more up-to-date programs.
+TLDR: Replaces Substrate with libhooker and uses the Procursus repositoryfor more up-to-date programs.
 Also, you get Sileo, in addition to Cydia.
 - “Save Blobs”
   - Saves currently signed SHSH blobs so you can upgrade/downgrade to unsigned iOS versions if you have the right blobs.
 - "Credits"